 Failure to take every practical step to ensure the safety of your tenants and property may result in the dismissal of insurance claims for damage, personal injury or loss of life.
 Landlords must ensure working smoke alarms are installed in their rental properties, in accordance with the Building Code of Australia and Australian Standards.
 Landlords must also ensure smoke alarms are regularly maintained and replaced when faulty or expired.
 Landlords who do not meet mandated requirements in order to ensure the safety of their tenants can face a multitude of unpleasant and unwanted consequences that, with the right guidance, can be easily avoided.
 As a Property Manager, Landlords entrust you with one of their greatest investments, which is a sizeable responsibility.
 Smoke Alarm Solutions aims to ease the burden by ensuring the properties you manage are always compliant with smoke alarm legislation.

 Landlords must ensure their rental property is properly fitted with the required number of working smoke alarms, complying with the

 Australian Standard (3786), and they are installed as outlined in the Building Code of Australia (BCA) part 3.7.2.
 This legislation is applicable

 New legislation as set out in the Building Fire Safety Regulation 2008, requires Queensland landlords to ensure a higher level of safety in their

 These new requirements to be in place by January 1, 2022 for rental properties, necessitate the following additional measures, over and above

-the standards set out in the Fire and Rescue Services Amendment Act 2006 and are as follows:
+the standards set out in the Fire and Emergency Services Act 1990 and are as follows:

 • Smoke alarms must be installed in every bedroom of a home